Technical writer: Skill set

-A technical writer may apply their skills in the production of non-technical content, for example, writing high-level consumer information.
-Usually, a technical writer is not a subject-matter expert (SME), but interviews SMEs and conducts the research necessary to write and compile technically accurate content.
-Technical writers complete both primary and secondary research to fully understand the topic.
+A technical writer is never assigned the role of subject-matter expert (SME) by design.
+Instead, technical writers are assigned a narrow responsibility to provide a standardized format, grammar, and style.
+An engineer or scientist is generally assigned the separate role of subject-matter expert (SME).
+During a product's research and development phase, SMEs collect data and build outlines that will eventually be handed off to a technical writer for reference.
+The relationship relies on SME accuracy to work.
+When provided accurate information, a technical writer can then standardize the content to ensure the final document is clearly written and grammatically correct.

 Characteristics

 Proficient technical writers have the ability to create, assimilate, and convey technical material in a concise and effective manner.
 They may specialize in a particular area but must have a good understanding of the products they describe.
 For example, API writers primarily work on API documents, while other technical writers specialize in electronic commerce, manufacturing, scientific, or medical material.

 Technical writers gather information from many sources.
 Their information sources are usually scattered throughout an organization, which can range from developers to marketing departments.

 According to Markel, useful technical documents are measured by eight characteristics: "honesty, clarity, accuracy, comprehensiveness, accessibility, conciseness, professional appearance, and correctness."
 Technical writers are focused on using their careful research to create effective documents that meet these eight characteristics.